Coopersmith Career Consulting | Evaluated Learning Experience

 Educational Psychology (PSY-204)

 Various;distance learning format.

 Varies (self-study; self-paced).

 August 2018 - Present.

-Upon successful completion of this course, students will be able to: describe the skills that make a good teacher and how to evaluate an intentional teacher; breakdown how children develop cognitively, socially and emotionally; examine the impact of culture on teaching and learning; analyze the principles of behavioral and cognitive learning; determine how direct instruction, student-centered and constructivist approaches to instruction influence intentional teaching; discuss the elements of effective instruction; investigate motivation for student performance; illustrate the characteristics of effective learning environments; identify learners with exceptionalities; assess student learning through standardized tests.
+Upon successful completion of this course, students will be able to: describe the skills that make a good teacher and how to evaluate an intentional teacher; break down how children develop cognitively, socially and emotionally; examine the impact of culture on teaching and learning; analyze the principles of behavioral and cognitive learning; determine how direct instruction, student-centered and constructivist approaches to instruction influence intentional teaching; discuss the elements of effective instruction; investigate motivation for student performance; illustrate the characteristics of effective learning environments; identify learners with exceptionalities; and assess student learning through standardized tests.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Psychology (8/18).